-- Rule 3.3.1: The Professional Learning Provider evaluates each professional learning activity he/she provided to determine the degree to which the learning was implemented and if the intended outcomes were reached. - Rule 3.3.2: The School System evaluates each Innovation Configuration (IC) or Master Plan (MP) biannually to determine whether it moved targeted participants along the identified continuum towards intended outcomes. - Rule 3.3.3: The district conducts an ongoing formal evaluation of the degree of fidelity with which the district's Professional Development System is implemented. - Rule 3.3.4: The district evaluates district-level professional learning to assess the level of high-fidelity implementation in the work place. - Rule 3.3.5: The district assesses the impact of professional learning on student performance. - Rule 3.3.6: The district uses summative and formative data from state or national standardized student achievement measures, when available, or other measures of student learning and behavior such as district achievement tests, progress monitoring, educator-constructed tests, action research results, discipline referrals, and/or portfolios of student work to assess the impact of professional learning. - Rule 3.3.7: The district reviews district- and school-level evaluation data as part of the needs assessment process for the subsequent school year's professional development planning in order to eliminate ineffective programs and strategies and to expand effective ones. - Rule 3.3.8: The district documents that sufficient fiscal resources are used to support professional learning that aligns with school and district goals. - Rule 3.3.9: The district demonstrates an overall increase in student achievement as measured by the Florida Department of Education's district accountability system.
+Rule 3.4.1.
+Implementing the System: The district conducts an ongoing formal evaluation of the degree of fidelity with which the district's Professional Development System is implemented.

+Rule 3.4.2.
+Implementation of Learning: The district evaluates at least 10% of the district-level professional learning to assess the level of high-fidelity implementation in the work place.

+Rule 3.4.3.
+Changes in Students: The district assesses the impact of professional learning on student performance.

+Rule 3.4.4.
+Evaluation Measures: The district uses summative and formative data from state or national standardized student achievement measures, when available, or other measures of student learning and behavior such as district achievement tests, progress monitoring, educator-constructed tests, action research results, discipline referrals, and/or portfolios of student work to assess the impact of professional learning.

+Rule 3.4.5.
+Use of Results: The district reviews district- and school-level evaluation data as part of the needs assessment process for the subsequent school year's professional development planning in order to eliminate ineffective programs and strategies and to expand effective ones.

+Rule 3.4.6.
+Fiscal Resources: The district documents that sufficient fiscal resources are used to support professional learning that aligns with school and district goals.

+Rule 3.4.7.
+Student Gains: The district demonstrates an overall increase in student achievement as measured by the Florida Department of Education's district accountability system.